 Klaipeda is Lithuania’s symbolic gateway to the world and the third-largest, and oldest, city in Lithuania.
 The city has many attractions for visitors including the Lithuanian Sea Museum, which is located in the renovated Nerija Fort, and the Old Town.
-Klaipeda also celebrated its 765th anniversary in 2017 and is looking forward to welcoming the Tall Ships fleet for the fifth time in 2021.
+Klaipeda also celebrated its 765th anniversary in 2017.

 Mariehamn, Åland Islands